monkvision/monkjs/packages/monitoring/README.md

 # Basic Usage
 ## Set Up
-In order to configure the monitoring inside your application, you first need to instanciate the Monitoring Adapter you want to use, and then wrap your root component in the `MonitoringProvider` and passing it the adapter as a prop :
+In order to configure the monitoring inside your application, you first need to instantiate the Monitoring Adapter you want to use, and then wrap your root component in the `MonitoringProvider` and passing it the adapter as a prop :

 ```typescript jsx